hydro-project/hydroflow/book/ecosystem.md

 Working up from the bottom:

-- [Hydroplane](https://github.com/hydro-project/hydroplane) is a service for launching and monitoring Hydroflow spinners.
+- [Hydroplane](https://github.com/hydro-project/hydroplane) is a service for launching and monitoring Hydroflow transducers.
 It works both on local developer machines with Docker, and in cloud services like AWS EKS.
 Over time we expect to add autoscaling features to Hydroplane, to allow users to configure the cluster to grow and shrink based on the monitored behavior and a pluggable policy.

-- [Hydroflow](https://github.com/hydro-project/hydroplane) is the subject of this book; a library for defining individual spinners in a distributed system.
+- [Hydroflow](https://github.com/hydro-project/hydroplane) is the subject of this book; a library for defining individual transducers in a distributed system.
 It uses the Rust compiler to generate binaries for deployment.

 - *Hydrolysis* is a compiler we envision translating from Hydrologic to Hydroflow.

 - *Hydrologic* is a high-level domain-specific language that we envision for distributed programming.
 Unlike Hydroflow, we expect Hydrologic to abstract away many notions of distributed computing.
-In particular, Hydrologic will be insensitive to the specific deployment of the code—the partitioning of functionality and data across spinners, the number of replicas of each spinner, etc. Instead, programmers will provide specifications for desired properties like the number of failures to tolerate, the consistency desired at a given endpoint, the latency of a given endpoint, etc. The Hydrolysis compiler will then generate Hydroflow spinners that can be deployed by Hydroplane to meet those specifications.
+In particular, Hydrologic will be insensitive to the specific deployment of the code—the partitioning of functionality and data across transducers, the number of replicas of each transducer, etc. Instead, programmers will provide specifications for desired properties like the number of failures to tolerate, the consistency desired at a given endpoint, the latency of a given endpoint, etc. The Hydrolysis compiler will then generate Hydroflow transducers that can be deployed by Hydroplane to meet those specifications.

 - [Metalift](https://github.com/metalift/metalift) is a framework for "lifting" code from one language to a (typically higher-level) language.
 We envision that Metalift will be used to translate from one of many distributed programming models/languages into our common Internal Representation, Hydrologic.